 - 1 small

 sweet mini peppers, sliced in half, seeds removed

 onion and herb seasoning blend

+- Preheat oven to 400º Wash and dry fingerling potatoes.
 Slice potatoes in half, lengthwise.

-Place halved fingerling potatoes, sliced onion, mini peppers and garlic cloves on a baking sheet lined with foil.
-Sprinkle with salt-free seasoning blend.
+- Place halved fingerling potatoes, sliced onion, mini peppers and garlic cloves on a baking sheet lined with foil.
+Sprinkle with seasoning blend.
 Drizzle with olive oil.

-Place in oven and roast for 20-30 minutes or until potatoes are fork tender.
-Remove from oven and serve with creamy blue cheese salad dressing or dressing of your choice.
+- Place in oven and roast for 20 to 30 minutes or until potatoes are fork tender.
+Remove from oven.
+Serve with creamy blue cheese salad dressing or dressing of your choice.